Karik4044/Tetris-Html/README.md

-This is Tetris, an arcade game, make by Grok
+This is Tetris, an arcade game, made by Grok